CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   4. Click on the "Network" radio button if it is not already selected
   5. Select the server(s) you want to send the data to.
     | The usual DICOM server is called dicom_server1.
 If you are part of one of the large consortium studies, you may need XNAT, FIONA, or HBCD-FIONA.
+    |
     | Make sure to un-check all servers you don't need.
-If you do not de-select them, your data will be sent and this will cause confusion at other sites.
+If you do not de-select them, your data will be sent to other sites and this will cause confusion.
   6. Click "OK"